 *Maybe better for a bachelor/bachelorette party than a wedding?

-Some of the information above has been taken from the following 2 articles:
+Some information above has been taken from the following 2 articles: